pingcap/tidb-dev-guide/contribute-to-tidb/review-a-pr-stage.md

 ### One PR does one thing

-To make the PR easier to understand and get merged faster, this is also highly encouraged.
+To make the PR easier to understand and get merged faster, it should focus on one thing.

 For example, a bugfix should be in a separated PR, a refactoring should be in a separate PR.
 No matter how small it is, like updating the package version, or even one line changes to fix a typo, the change does exactly one thing and gets it right.